 If you are importing your vehicle in between BC, Alberta, and Saskatchewan there are some rules that apply when switching provinces with your car that may save you money.
 Eligible vehicles are able to be imported between these provinces without an inspection if they meet the following standards:

-- owner of the vehicle moves to Saskatchewan, Alberta, or BC from another NWP jurisdiction (Saskatchewan, BC or Alberta);
+- The owner of the vehicle moves to Saskatchewan, Alberta, or BC from another North West Province (Saskatchewan, BC or Alberta);

-- Automobile has a normal status reported through the Inter-Provincial Records Exchange (IRE) system; and
+- The automobile has a normal status reported through the Inter-Provincial Records Exchange (IRE) system; and

 - less than 4 years old from the date of manufacture; or